Delmar T. Oviatt Library

 Reference and Research Services

 Reference librarians from the Research, Instruction and Outreach Services department staff the Research Consultation Desk in the Learning Commons during most of the hours the Library is open.
-They can help students use OneSearch and the online catalog to find books, articles, videos and journals; assist in finding peer reviewed/scholarly articles using subject specific databases; answer complex research questions; show students how to use appropriate search strategies and techniques; and provide basic citation help.
+They can help students use OneSearch and the Library Databases to find books, articles, videos and journals; assist in finding peer reviewed/scholarly articles using subject specific databases; answer complex research questions; show students how to use appropriate search strategies and techniques; and provide basic citation help.

 In addition, we provide reference assistance by telephone, text message and through our online reference services.
 To learn more about these options, go to Ask a Librarian.

-Reserves, Periodicals and Microform (RPM)
+Reserves, Periodicals, and Microform (RPM)

 Special Collections and Archives

-Teacher Curriculum Center
+Teacher Curriculum Center (TCC)